-Throughout our time of selling Hemp derived products online, we’ve been asked numerous times, why not just smoke weed?
-Since Delta 8 THC produces a similar high to Marijuana; it’s hard for some people to understand why someone would choose to use Delta 8 over Delta 9.
+Throughout our time of selling Hemp-derived products online, we’ve been asked numerous times, why not just smoke weed?
+Since Delta 8 THC produces a similar high to marijuana; it’s hard for some people to understand why someone would choose to use Delta 8 over Delta 9.
 So, we decided to provide some insight on why some people would prefer one cannabinoid over the other.

 The Difference Between Delta 8 and Delta 9

-Here is a brief overview on some of the most notable differences between Delta-8 THC and Delta 9 THC aka Marijuana.
+Here is a brief overview of some of the most notable differences between Delta-8 THC and Delta 9 THC aka Marijuana.
 Aside from the chemical structure of both cannabinoids, the real difference is in the type of high both products tend to produce.
 Also, in the availability of both products based on their legality.

 Delta 9 THC

 The cannabinoid in Marijuana that gets you high is known as Delta 9 THC.
 The Tetrahydrocannabinol (THC) in Marijuana is called Delta 9 because that’s where the double bind in its molecular chain is located.
 Its biggest quality is the ability to get its users really high.
 Also, it’s most popular due how long it’s been in the spotlight.

 The high that Delta 9 THC produces tends to be really intense and can trigger anxiety for some users.
 Although the effects come down to how much Marijuana you consume, and your tolerance levels to THC.
 Also, Marijuana still remains illegal on a Federal level, meaning its availability is limited to only certain states.
 Most notably, some of the states where Marijuana is legal requires its users to have a special license in order to purchase.